 There are many options for emergency lighting.
 Ideally, you will have at least two different options.
 This would give you a backup if one stops working or isn’t safe.
 For example, candles aren’t safe during suspected gas leaks, so you want a battery-powered lantern as a backup.

 Chargers and Emergency Power

 The next level of preparedness is having a way to recharge batteries, including your phone battery.
-This is pretty simple to do with solar power banks or portable solar panels.
+This is pretty simple with solar power banks or portable solar panels.

-If you want a larger-scale solution to keep larger appliances like your freezer, an AC unit, or heater running during a power outage, you’ll need a generator or portable power station.
+If you want a larger-scale solution to keep big appliances like your freezer, AC unit, or heater running during a power outage, you’ll need a generator or portable power station.